Countingup/docker-go/README.md

  - consider whether to bump the alpine base image version
  - consider whether to remove old go versions (we generally keep the latest 2)
  - update this README with supported versions

+## Changelog

+ - 2021-11-06 -- Rebuild to update base image for security vulns